neoncortex/joker/README.md

 echo /path/to/file.pdf:10 | joker<br />
 or press F2 when a line/selection contains the /path/to/pdf:10

-it will open the /path/to/file.pdf on line 10, inside the zathura document reader.
+it will open the /path/to/file.pdf on page 10, inside the zathura document reader.

 * It uses the POSIX regular expressions in Extended mode.